Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

-If the change of profits between two supply strategies becomes sufficiently small (in this paper we set the threshold to be 5\%), we reduce the size of changing unit by $\gamma$ (i.e., $C^{t,d+1} = \gamma \cdot C^{t,d+1}$).
-This setting ensures the convergence of results.
+If the change in profits between two supply strategies becomes sufficiently small (the threshold was set to be 5\%), we reduce the size of the changing unit by $\gamma$ (i.e., $C^{t,d+1} = \gamma \cdot C^{t,d+1}$).
+This setting ensures the convergence of the results.

-We acknowledge that the heuristic algorithm is a simplification for the profit maximization problem because the profits of different time periods and routes are unlikely to be independent, especially when the routes have overlapping stations.
-Nonetheless, we apply this simplified algorithm for the following reasons: 1) The concept of this algorithm is in line with the reality, where information is incomplete and every adjustment is a trial of a new supply strategy based on previous experience; 2) Capturing the dependency may lead to a complicated optimization problem, which is beyond the scope of this paper; 3) Based on the numerical test, this heuristic algorithm can yield a continually improving profit.
-So it reaches the purpose of mimicking agents' competition for profit improvement, which is enough for this research.
+We acknowledge that the heuristic algorithm is a simplification for the profit maximization problem because the profits of different time periods and routes are likely to be dependent on each other, especially when the routes have overlapping stations.
+Nonetheless, we apply this simplified algorithm for the following reasons: 1) The concept of this algorithm is in line with the reality, where information is incomplete and every adjustment is a trial of a new supply strategy based on previous experience; 2) This heuristic algorithm indeed yields an improved profit, which satisfies the initial purpose of adjusting the supply by the operators; and 3) Capturing the dependency will require a much more complicated optimization problem, which we suggest as a future research topic.